Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Credits: Muragon

-You can see beautiful cherry blossoms around Kiyotaki Station and JR Takao Yamaguchi Station at the foot of the mountain, and near Icchodaira on the way from the summit to Mount.
-Jinba.
-Mount.
-Takao is visited by thousands of hikers every spring, so if you can, come on weekdays to avoid the crowd.
+The best cherry blossom spots on Mount Takao are around Kiyotaki Station and JR Takao Yamaguchi Station at the base of the mountain, as well as near Icchodaira on the route from the summit to Mount Jinba.
+Because Mount Takao attracts thousands of visitors every spring, it’s best to go on a weekday to avoid the crowds.

 2. 大山 Mount.
 Oyama (Tanzawa)